buryhoganllc/sonic-playground-guides/guides/beat-nexus.md

 - Mac Mini
 - Audio interface
 - Headphone amplifiers (x2)
-- Keyboard, mouse and monitor
+- Keyboard, mouse, and monitor
 - USB switches with remote-controls for disconnecting and reconnecting `Erae` touch-controllers (x2)
 - Power switches with remote-controls for disconnecting and reconnecting `Erae` touch-controllers (x4)
 - Power splitters